 Incidentally, Scouts also make for great covert operatives, as their wide variety of perks that increase mobility and survivability help immensely during Covert Operations against Exalt cells.
 Concealment is particularly valuable for Covert Op Extractions, where the sheer quantity of enemies make direct engagement with EXALT almost impossible.

 The support Scout uses Smoke And Mirrors to bring a condensed and effective utility package to the field through the use of reaction immune support grenades, battle scanners, first aid kits, Disabling Shot and the ever important Recon ability bundled with Low Profile for added survivability.
-Concealment will allow the build to scout safely ahead and get the drop on unactivated ennemies with a well placed Concussion or Acid grenade.
-While a pure support build is possible, an hybrid support-flanker build can also be achieved for a more versatile soldier with an increased offensive potential.
+Concealment will allow the build to scout safely ahead and get the drop on unactivated enemies with a well placed Concussion or Acid grenade.

-Sample Support Build: Smoke and Mirrors -> First Aid or Ranger -> Disabling Shot or Vital Point Targeting -> Concealment -> Packmaster -> Shadowstep
+Sample Support Build: Smoke and Mirrors -> Kitted or Ranger -> Tinker -> Concealment -> Packmaster or Shadowstep -> Disabling Shot or Extra Conditioning

-Recommended Equipment: Concussion grenades, Acid Grenades, Smoke grenades/Battle Scanners/Extrasensory Vest.
+Recommended Equipment: Concussion grenades, Acid Grenades, Smoke Grenades, Battle Scanners

-The Marksman Scout offers consistent fire support at up to mid Squadsight range through Bullseye and a Marksman Scoped strike rifle.
-This choice of weapon allows the Marksman Scout to reliably pick off weakened targets, put a dent on evasive fliers and safely clear overwatch when paired with Snapshot and Impact.
-This build can be assimilated to a less damaging but more mobile Sniper with added utility in Recon, Battle scanners and immediate overwatch clearing.
+The Marksman Scout offers consistent fire support at up to mid Squadsight range through Bullseye (or longer with Precision Shot) and a Marksman-Scoped strike rifle.
+This choice of weapon allows the Marksman Scout to reliably pick off weakened targets, put a dent on evasive fliers, and safely clear Overwatch when paired with Snapshot and Impact.
+This build can be assimilated to a less damaging but more mobile Sniper with added utility in Recon, Battle scanners and immediate Overwatch clearing.

-Sample Marksman Build: Bullseye -> Snapshot -> Impact -> Concealment -> Precision Shot -> Extra Conditioning or Shadowstep
+Sample Marksman Build: Bullseye -> Snapshot -> Any -> Concealment -> Precision Shot or Shadowstep -> Disabling Shot

 Recommended Weapons: Strike rifle.
 Secondary Sawn-off or autopistol